t27duck/activerecord2-hstore/README.markdown

     ALTER TABLE my_table ADD COLUMN some_field hstore;

 I recommend you add an index to that column.
-Supported indexest BTREE, HASH, GIST, and GIN.
+Supported indexes are BTREE, HASH, GIST, and GIN.
 I'll leave you to handle that on your own.

 Usage (aka the stuff you care about)